mintakson/mintakson.github.io/about.md

 I'm **Mintak Son**, who is full-stack developer with high interest and experience on client-side mobile app development and UX.
 Started to code at 10 years old with GW-BASIC and bronze medalist of KOI (Korea Olympiad of Informatics).

-I'm **Mintak Son**, who is full-stack developer with high interest and experience on client-side mobile app development and UX.
-Started to code at 10 years old with GW-BASIC and bronze medalist of KOI (Korea Olympiad of Informatics).

 ***

 # Work Experiences